PFGimenez/PFGimenez.github.io/_pages/about.md

 - by proposing new representations of cybersecurity data (network communications, malware dynamic analysis, etc.)
 - by devising new techniques of synthetic network traffic generation based on explainable AI and data mining

-**I am hiring!**
-- PhD position on transfer learning for network data generation (with DGA), starting September 2025
-- PhD position on network intrusion detection systems using auto-encoders (with the start-up Custocy), starting 2025

 # Future events

 I am co-organizing the [ANUBIS workshop](https://superviz.inria.fr/anubis25/) at ESORICS25 on the evaluation of intrusion detection systems.
 Submission deadline is June 7th.